Creedmore (Mountain Lake Park, Maryland)

 Creedmore is a historic home located at Mountain Lake Park, Garrett County, Maryland, United States.
 It is a large 2 1/2-story frame house built in the Queen Anne style.
-The house was built in 1903–1904 and has many distinctive architectural features, including oval windows, an unusual roofline, and an extensive use of shingling.
+The house was built in 1903–1904 and features many distinctive architectural elements, including oval windows, an unusual roofline, and extensive shingling.
 It was constructed originally as a summer residence.

 Creedmore was listed on the National Register of Historic Places in 1984.